muhammedjamsheer/Angular/Interview Questions.md

 Data binding is a concept in Angular and allows to define communication between a component and the DOM.
 There are four forms of data binding

-12. ### What is a data binding?
-Data binding is a core concept in Angular and allows to define communication between a component and the DOM .\
-There are four forms of data binding(divided as 3 categories) which differ in the way the data is flowing.

 1.**From the Component to the DOM:**

 **Interpolation:** {{ value }}: String interpolation uses the double curly braces {{ }} to display data from the component